Recap of Supernatural Season 2, Episode 7:

 - Fair Cop: Detective Diana Ballard.

-- Ghostly Goals: Claire Becker's are Type A with the Unfinished Business of revealing a murderer.
+- Ghostly Goals: Claire Becker's are Type A, with the Unfinished Business of revealing a murderer.

 - Haunted Technology: The printer and fax that repeatedly print "DANASHULPS".
 Detective Ballard's computer which shows this same phrase again and again on the monitor.

-- Hollywood Hacking: Sam says he should be able to crack Tony Giles' password in 30 minutes.
+- Hollywood Hacking: Sam says he should be able to crack Tony Giles' password in about 30 minutes.

 - In Medias Res: The story starts with Dean being interrogated by the police, and the first part of the story is told in flashbacks as the brothers answer questions.

 - Just Between You and Me: Detective Sheridan has to explain himself to Detective Ballard instead of just shooting.

 - Mundanger: The supernatural being in this episode is a Death Omen who's trying to warn people, not hurt them.
 All the deaths are caused by the fully-human Dirty Cop.